Team Dynamics, Mechanics & Communications is divided into what teams do (meetings, process) and how they do it (decision making).

 - Determine the stakeholders involved in the conflicts

 - Ensure all the stakeholders understand the responsibilities

 - Motivate the team to propose a solution

 - Evaluate the cost of each solution and identify the best solution

 - Collect feedback from participants to improve the process further

 Add Effort / Impact model

 Example: ABC Inc is a design support supplier for an automobile company.
 The customer identified mistakes in the drawings submitted by ABC.
-The team leader opted effort/impact method for conflicts resolving and also decisions making.
+The team leader opted for the effort/impact method for resolving conflicts and making decisions.